ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_costmap2d_plugin.md

 The written plugin will be loaded at runtime as its basic parent class and then will be called by plugin handling modules (for costmap2d by `LayeredCostmap`).
 Pluginlib opens a given plugin in run-time and provides methods from exported classes to be callable.
 The mechanism of class exporting tells pluginlib which basic class should be used during these calls.
 This allows to extend an application by plugins without knowing application source code or recompiling it.

-In our example the `nav2_gradient_costmap_plugin::GradientLayer` plugin’s class should be dynamically loaded as a `nav2_costmap_2d::Layer` basic class.
+In our example the `nav2_gradient_costmap_plugin::GradientLayer` plugin's class should be dynamically loaded as a `nav2_costmap_2d::Layer` basic class.
 For this the plugin should be registered as follows:

-1. Plugin’s class should be registered with a basic type of loaded class.
+1. Plugin's class should be registered with a basic type of loaded class.
 For this there is a special macro `PLUGINLIB_EXPORT_CLASS` should be added to any source-file composing the plugin library:

     ```c++
     #include "pluginlib/class_list_macros.hpp"